 After the personal data section, Panera Bread job seekers move on to the educational data part of the application.
 Here, prospective workers provide information regarding formal education.
 The spaces provided include data fields for high school, college, and vocational or technical institutions.
 Potential employees must include names and addresses of the institutions, major fields of study, and other minor subjects or areas of interest studied.
-An applicant must also mark whether she completed studies yet at each institution.
-Limit areas of interest to one or two subjects and, if possible, only provide coursework directly related or beneficial to the position desired with Panera Bread.
+An applicant must also indicate year of graduation or projected graduation at each institution.
+Limit areas of interest to one or two subjects and, if possible, only provide coursework directly related or beneficial to the position desired.

 “Employment History” Section

 The third section of the application asks employment hunters to list previous jobs from most recent to least recent.
 Workers may add additional pages to the Panera Bread application to explain and expand upon employment history, if needed.
-Required information in the employment section includes past job titles, company names, phone numbers, addresses, names of past supervisors, dates employed, reasons for leaving, job descriptions, and whether or not Panera Bread may contact the previous employer.
-If currently employed, workers may opt not to allow Panera Bread to contact current supervisors.
+Required information in the employment section includes past job titles, company names, phone numbers, addresses, names of past supervisors, dates employed, reasons for leaving, job descriptions, and whether or not the company may contact previous employers.
+If currently employed, workers may opt not to allow recruiters to contact current supervisors.

 “Other Accomplishments” Section

 A brief section directly following the employment data portion of the Panera Bread form allows applicants to expand upon previous accomplishments.
-Use the section to relate past accreditations, certifications, awards, or recognitions to the opportunities available at Panera Bread.
+Use the section to relate past accreditations, certifications, awards, or recognitions to the opportunities available.
 Listing relevant or relatable accomplishments reduces clutter on the form and provides a broader and deeper picture of personal and professional experiences.

 “Military History” Section

-Any military veterans or current servicemen should indicate past armed forces experience on the Panera Bread application, as well.
-The national restaurant chain provides a small section for U.S. military service information.
-Applicants indicate veteran or non-veteran status, ROTC, National Guard, or Reserve status and affiliation, branch of service, and dates of service.
+Any military veterans or current servicemen should record past armed forces experiences the military history portion, as well.
+Choices include veteran or non-veteran status, ROTC, National Guard, or Reserve status and affiliation, branch of service, and dates of service.
 Workers with relevant military training for the position desired should indicate as such in a small box directly below the military data field.
-If “Yes”, candidates must also provide a detailed explanation of the training.
+If Yes, candidates must also provide a detailed explanation of the training.

 Panera Bread provides spaces for two references.
 Applicants should provide at least two references to increase odds of gaining employment.
-Provide the name, address, and telephone number of the persons selected.
+Provide the name, address, and telephone number of each person selected.
 Job seekers should also indicate the occupations of the referents.

 At the conclusion of the Panera Bread job request form, workers must sign and date the application acknowledging the information provided stands as credible and as accurate as possible.
-The signature also serves as consent to random drug screening and background checks prior to and during potential employment at Panera Bread.
+The signature also serves as consent to random drug screening and background checks prior to and during potential employment.
 Workers must initial in several places throughout the signature section before providing the finalizing signature at the end of the document.
-Review the Panera Bread job application completely before signing the form to ensure the best possible information and to avoid prosecution or dismissal from the hiring pool.
+Review the application completely before signing to ensure the best possible information and to avoid prosecution or dismissal from hiring pool.